Camielsligro/datadog/1e/README.md

 To set up the integration with 1E, you need to upload a Datadog API key and site URL to your 1E installation, using the 1E PowerShell Toolkit or Postman.

-1. To get started, go to the [Datadog API Keys Management page][3], where you can create an API key
+1. To get started, go to the [Datadog APIs page][3], where you can create an API key

 2. Determine your [Datadog API site URL][4] with reference to Datadog documentation